-In this tutorial we will show you how to install UFW Firewall on Ubuntu 18.04 LTS.
+In this tutorial, we will show you how to setup UFW Firewall on Ubuntu 18.04 LTS.
 For those of you who didn’t know, The default firewall configuration tool for Ubuntu is ufw.
-Developed to ease iptables firewall setup, ufw provides a user friendly way to produce an IPv4 or IPv6 host-based antivirus.
+Developed to ease iptables firewall setup, ufw provides a user-friendly way to produce an IPv4 or IPv6 host-based antivirus.
 By default UFW is disabled.

 Setup UFW Firewall on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing UFW Firewall on Ubuntu 18.04 LTS.

 In Ubuntu 18.04, UFW is installed by default.
 If not, you can easily install it by running the following command: